numberly/cookiecutter-mattermost-bot/{{cookiecutter.bot_name}}/README.rst

     $ docker build -t {{cookiecutter.bot_registry_url}} .

-You can try the Docker image on your own machine with:
+You should now be able to run the bot with:

 .. code-block:: bash

     $ docker run --rm -i -p 5000:5000 -e MATTERMOST_BOT_TOKEN=... {{cookiecutter.bot_registry_url}}

-Deployment
+Kubernetes
 ==========

-Push your Docker image to the Docker registry with:
+Push the Docker image to the Docker registry with:

 .. code-block:: bash